5 Important Estate Planning Questions No One Likes to Answer

 So how do you get past all the unpleasantness and get yourself a plan?
 By answering the hard questions.
-Here are five of the toughest estate planning questions and why you need to answer them anyway:
+Here are five of the most challenging estate planning questions and why you need to answer them anyway.

 1. Who Will Raise Your Children If You Die?

-It's one of the main reasons to have a will in the first place.
-Of course you don't want to think of dying before your children are grown, but making sure they're taken care of after you're gone is a parent's paramount concern.
-A will allows you to designate who will have custody of your minor children (which can be as important as designating who will not).
+Protecting your children is one of the main reasons to have a will in the first place.
+Of course you don't want to think of dying before your children grow up, but making sure they're taken care of after you're gone is a parent's paramount concern.
+A will allows you to designate who will have custody of your minor children (which can be as important as designating who will not) if both you and your children's other parent pass away.

 2. Could There Be More Children?

-Both men and women are freezing their genetic material as part of the fertility process.
-So before your heirs become embroiled in an embryo custody battle, make sure you designate what should happen to your sperm, eggs, or fertilized embryos before you pass away.
+People are freezing their genetic material as part of the fertility process.
+So before your heirs become embroiled in an embryo custody battle, make sure you designate what should happen to your preserved sperm, eggs, or fertilized embryos before you pass away.
+Think about this just like any other property.

 3. How and When Do You Want to Die?

 Beyond the philosophical aspects of this question lie practical realities that your loved ones may face, should you become incapacitated.
-That's why delineating end-of-life scenarios in a living will or durable power of attorney is essential.
+That's why delineating end-of-life scenarios in a living will and health care directive is essential.
 You can remove the decision-making burden from your family and ensure your final wishes are granted.

 4. Who Shuts Off Your Social Media?
 (And How?)